 Immediate Preparation (3-5 minutes).

-1. If possible, arrange the participants in a semi-circle in front of the doard.
+1. If possible, arrange the game participants so that they are sitting or standing in a semi-circle in front of the doard.

 2. Make sure that the players are familiar with the game of Hangman.
 If they are not, it would be feasible to briefly explain the general rules of the classic version.